 Knowing how to speak Mandarin will help your career in many ways.
-Whether you’re working towards being an engineer or having a career in the manufacturing industry, you will most likely do deals with someone who speaks Mandarin.
+Whether you’re working towards being an engineer or having a career in the manufacturing industry, you will most likely deal with someone who speaks Mandarin.

-Use your skills during a work meeting, client call or presentation and allow clients or suppliers who primarily speak Mandarin feel comfortable within your company.
+Use your skills during a work meeting, client call, or presentation and allow clients or suppliers who primarily speak Mandarin to feel comfortable within your company.

 You guessed it… if you like to travel, you may eventually head to a place that primarily speaks Mandarin.
 Instead of feeling uncomfortable and relying on a translation app, if you know Mandarin, you will be able to travel at ease with a full understanding of your surroundings.

 Not only will you be able to travel easily, buy your favorite treats and negotiate a bargain with the locals, but you can also help other tourists struggling with the Mandarin language.
 You’d be in their shoes if you chose not to learn Mandarin.

 Mandarin will bring you so many benefits.
 Over the last 35 years, China has become arguably the largest global economy out there.

 This means that China has opened itself up as a country encouraging foreign investment and economic cooperation.
 This brings a huge demand for people who can bridge the gap between the new China and the rest of the world.

 The possibilities are really endless if you know Mandarin.

 ARE YOU LOOKING TO COMMUNICATE WITH THE MASSES?